53v3n3d4/Zukan-Icon-Theme/README.md

 To uninstall manually, go to your Sublime Text folder.
 - Menu `Sublime Text > Preferences > Browse packages...`
 - Then delete `Zukan Icon Theme` inside `Packages` folder

-> Dependecies

-> ST4 uninstall unused dependencies.
-So dependency [`ruamel-yaml`](https://pypi.org/project/ruamel.yaml/) should be deleted when you uninstall/remove package, if not used by other packages.

 ## Upgrade